Term deposits vs savings accounts. Which is best?

 - How long do you want to lock your money away?

-- Do you want to lock in the rate, or earn compound interest?
+- Do you want to lock in the interest rate, or have it change with the market?

 - Do you need regular access to your funds?